 5. Pharmaceuticals?
 I’m not a fan of prescription or over-the-counter drugs.
 I’ll go months with a cold before I take anything stronger than Nyquill.
 But I know not everyone else has these reservations, in which case it might not be a bad idea to bring a non-habit forming sleeping pill to help make a long-haul flight pass quicker.

 6. Bring a Snack.
 “But they serve food on the plane” – yes but the term “food” should be used loosely here.
 There are limited food options in economy class and the last thing you want is to end up with leftovers from the prison chow hall that are so bad you end up eating “biscuits” for lunch.
 I’m not a picky eater and actually like airplane food – but the food on my Etihad return flight to San Francisco was inedible.
 I actually opened the package and almost passed out from the smell alone.
 A small bite of the Saag Paneer and I almost gagged.

-This isn’t a dig at Indian food – I know what Saag Paneer is supposed to taste/smell like and this wasn’t it.
-Even the salad was so terrible, my Indian seat mates and I just passed our trays back to the flight attendant.
+This isn’t a dig at Indian food – I know what Saag Paneer is supposed to taste/smell like.
+This wasn’t it.
+The salad was so terrible, my Indian seat mates and I just passed our trays back to the flight attendant.
 When I asked for a snack, she brought us biscuits and apples, so we ate those until dinner time.
 Dinner was edible, but if it hadn’t been, it would have meant more biscuits and apples for me.
-Don’t get caught in this – stock up on snacks in case the food during your long-haul economy class flight turns out to be terrible.
+Don’t get caught in this: Stock up on snacks in case the food during your long-haul economy class flight turns out to be terrible.

 I’d love your feedback on this – what tips do you have for surviving a long-haul economy class flight?